newspaper Current Events, Issues

 Pros & Cons - See Hot Topics, above.

 ProPublica - Investigave reports on a variety of current issues such as immigration, economy, civil rights, environment, and more (Independent non-profit organization).
 Project Censored AUDIO reports annually on the Top 25 Most Censored Stories, important news stories which corporate media have ignored, misrepresented, or censored; also includes articles on related issues (Sonoma State University).
 APM Reports: Investigations offers non-partisan, independent investigative reporting on 'issues that are often shrouded from public view'.
-See also IRE Investigative Reporting Award Winners (Investigative Reporters and Editors Inc.).
+See also IRE Investigative Reporting Award Winners (Investigative Reporters and Editors Inc.), and AP Investigations NEW!
+(Associated Press).

 Public Agenda Reports - Public opinion research exploring the views and values of the American public on current issues such as partisan politics, education, energy, health care, economy, immigration, and others (a non-partisan public opinion research and education group).